SadhanaDas/SadhanaDas/README.md

 Here are some ideas to get you started: -->

+- Currently working as Associate Product Analyst at Conde Nast Technology Lab
-- 🔭 I’m currently working as an intern at HighRadius Corporation Pvt.
+- 🔭 I worked as an intern at HighRadius Corporation Pvt.
 Ltd.
 - 🌱 I’m currently learning ReactJS
 - 💬 Ask me about my work, new tech around the corner
 - 📫 How to reach me:  [LinkedIn](https://www.linkedin.com/in/sadhana-das-4997851b9/)